CumulusNetworks/docs/content/sonic-202012/Monitoring-and-Troubleshooting/Thermal-Control.md

 Where:

-- "thermal_control_algorithm": Configures the status of the kernel thermal control algorithm.
+- `thermal_control_algorithm`: Configures the status of the kernel thermal control algorithm.
-  - To enable it when the thermal control daemon boots up, set `run_at_boot_up` to _true_
+  - To enable it when the thermal control daemon boots up, set `run_at_boot_up` to _true_.
-  - To disable it and set a fix FAN speed value, set `run_at_boot_up` to _false_
+  - To disable it and set a fix FAN speed value, set `run_at_boot_up` to _false_.
-  - To set a percentage value, set the `fan_speed_when_suspend` to the required value
+  - To set a percentage value, set the `fan_speed_when_suspend` to the required value.

     {{%notice note%}}
 It is recommended to always enable kernel thermal control.

 {{%/notice%}}
-- "info_types": Configures the thermal information required to be collected.
-This configuration is for developing purpose and might be used by different vendors.
+- `info_types`: Configures the thermal information required to be collected.
+This configuration is for development purpose and might be used by different vendors.
-- "policies": Configures the thermal policies that will be ran by the thermal control daemon.
+- `policies`: Configures the thermal policies that are run by the thermal control daemon.
 Each policy is constructed by a list of conditions and actions.
-For example, the user can change the fan speed value when any fan is broken.
-User can even remove a policy although it is not recommended.
+For example, you can change the fan speed value when any fan is broken.
+You can even remove a policy, although this is not recommended.

 ### Dynamic Minimum Fan Speed Policy

-Besides the policies in the configuration file above, some NVIDIA® Mellanox® switch platforms support an additional private policy called “Dynamic minimum fan speed policy”.
-The purpose of this policy is to set the minimum allowed fan speed according to the ambient temperature so that the fan speed will not be too low or too high.
-Thermal Control daemon will set fan speed to the minimum allowed value only if all thermal zones are in normal state.
+Besides the policies in the configuration file above, some NVIDIA switch platforms support an additional private policy called *Dynamic minimum fan speed policy*.
+This policy sets the minimum allowed fan speed according to the ambient temperature so that the fan speed does not get too low or too high.
+The thermal control daemon sets fan speed to the minimum allowed value only if all thermal zones are in a normal state.

 | Platform | Support Dynamic Fan Speed Policy | Expected Behavior |
 | -------- | -------------------------------- | ----------------- |